bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 Down here, instead of running the function here, **ouch**.
-We\'re going to put in an anonymous function, with its parentheses and curly braces.
+We&apos;re going to put in an anonymous function, with its parentheses and curly braces.
 And this function is going to run, when the click happens.
-And in here inside the curly braces is what it\'s going to do.
-We\'re going to put in the alert.
-You can see that we\'re running, this function starts here and ends over there.
+And in here inside the curly braces is what it&apos;s going to do.
+We&apos;re going to put in the alert.
+You can see that we&apos;re running, this function starts here and ends over there.

-We\'re going to run that as an anonymous function.
-Again, we use an anonymous function because unless you\'re going to be running this alert on lots of buttons, in which case then it does make sense to pull it out and turn it into a separate function.
-But unless you\'re going to do that, you\'re probably only going to use it within the context of this particular button.
+We&apos;re going to run that as an anonymous function.
+Again, we use an anonymous function because unless you&apos;re going to be running this alert on lots of buttons, in which case then it does make sense to pull it out and turn it into a separate function.
+But unless you&apos;re going to do that, you&apos;re probably only going to use it within the context of this particular button.
 And in that case, an anonymous function is more appropriate.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->